voidcode/hottoapp/README.md

 ##HowToApp

-This is the leadning-app by on Ubuntu.
+This is the leadning-app created on Ubuntu Desktop 14.04

 All courses is create in .md file.